Real Estate · Triplexes

 • Mortgagee certificates and endorsements for lendersthe lender on a triplex must appear as mortgagee on the policy, and a refinance or lender change requires prompt updates.
 Stale lender records can trigger force-placed insurance.
 BLIS handles the certificate and the policy endorsement together.

-• Evidence of insurance when the placement changes formmoving from a dwelling policy to a commercial package means the lender receives new documentation reflecting the commercial forms.
-BLIS coordinates that handoff so the loan file stays current through the transition.
+• Evidence of insurance after a policy-form changeWhen a property moves from dwelling coverage to a commercial package, the lender needs updated documents.
+BLIS coordinates that handoff so the loan file stays current.

 • Additional insured endorsements for property managersa management agreement often requires the manager named as an additional insured on the LRO policy.
 The endorsement on the policy is what matters; the certificate just reflects it.